 - testcookie - a cookie used to test if your browser settings allow the setting of cookies.
 This cookie is only used very rarely.

 Cookies are predominantly used to authenticate registered players and are not required to access most parts of the web site, for example browsing a race results page.

 Cookies are also used to collect anonymised data for creating web site usage statistics.
 Reality F1 uses Google Analytics to anonymously monitor site usage and this information helps, amongst other things, us identify areas of the site that are not popular and what browsers and web devices the site should support.
+Google Analytics on Reality F1 is configured to anonymise IP addresses before sending usage data to Google.
 No individuals are identified in this process but the analytics does require the setting of these cookies:-

-Should you wish to prevent these cookies being stored then this can be accomplished by changing your browser settings and will not affect your access to Reality F1.
+Should you wish to prevent these cookies being stored then this can be accomplished by changing your browser settings or opting out of Google Analytics.
+This will not affect your access to Reality F1.

-Social bookmarking tools are used on Reality F1 to increase the community aspect of playing (such as tweeting about game results or 'liking' the game on Facebook) but are configured not to set cookies.
+Social bookmarking tools are used on Reality F1 to increase the community aspect of playing (such as tweeting about game results or 'liking' the game on Facebook).
 In addition to providing functionality to users they also provide anonymised access statistics such as 'click rates'.
 However, if you already have cookies set in your browser from these services (such as Twitter, Facebook, Google+ and AddThis) then the social bookmarking tool used in Reality F1 (AddThis) may read these third-party cookies.
-It will not try and set new cookies or update the existing cookies though.
 Since Reality F1 is not setting these cookies they are not directly covered by this policy and you should read the policies of the third-party service for details on their cookie usage: